mvonwyl/epita/NLP/2022/02/README.md

 * Packaging your functions and classes in separate python files make them more easily reusable.
 * Don't hesitate commenting in details part of the code you consider complex or hard to read.

-Do not hesitate contacting me if you have any question, but please don't wait until the last moment to do so.
+Do not hesitate contacting me if you have any question, but please don't wait until the last moment.

 ## The dataset **(3 points)**